NetoPedro/IDistill/README.md

 # IDistill

-Official repository for the Unveiling the Two-Faced Truth: Disentangling Morphed Identities for Face Morphing Detectiont paper at [EUSIPCO 2023](http://eusipco2023.org/).
+Official repository for the "Unveiling the Two-Faced Truth: Disentangling Morphed Identities for Face Morphing Detection" paper at [EUSIPCO 2023](http://eusipco2023.org/).

 The paper can be viewed at: Soon